Cleaning & Organizing

 It’s a no-brainer to store makeup in your bathroom; it’s got the best light and the biggest mirror, after all.
 But that’s a mistake, because warm and humid conditions can cause the preservatives in cosmetics to breakdown and microorganisms grow faster.
 And, according to the FDA “all natural” cosmetics have a shorter shelf life, because they contain plant-derived ingredients and non-traditional preservatives (or none at all) that make microbial growth even easier.

 The unsaturated oils found in nuts can be healthy additions to your diet, but they can spoil if not stored correctly.
 “Most shelled nuts should be stored in an airtight container and placed in a dry, dark, cool place,” says Molly Morgan, RD, CDN of Nuts.com.
 “Light and heat speed up the time it takes for nuts to spoil, and keeping them in a dark cool place can increase their lifespan,” Morgan says.
 When kept in cool, dry conditions, nuts can be stored for about six month to a year.
+Here are other foods you’ve probably been storing wrong.

 Vinyl is hip again and if you want to play The Smiths the old-school way, Haworth recommends keeping your records in a cool dry place away from humidity, heat, and direct light.
 “These items can easily melt or otherwise get damaged from extreme temperature changes,” says Haworth.
 Other media such as film strips and camera film should be stored the same way.
-Here’s what your favorite music reveals about your personality.

 A few pearls of wisdom are needed when storing these organic, cherished gems.
 “Pearls should be protected from heat, sunlight, and dry conditions,” says Lynel Brown, vice president of Brown Safe, a line of safes.
 “Extremes in temperature can cause the pearls to dry out, and if they get dry enough, they’ll crack.”
 The other pearl of wisdom your grandma knew about wearing pearls: They should be “the last thing you put on when dressing and the first thing you take off when you get home.”
 Why?
 Pearls are an organic gem with calcium carbonate and are susceptible to deteriorate from exposure to perfumes, makeup, and hair care products.